 Jill Herzig, Editor in Chief, Redbook

-Sally Lee, Senior Vice President/New York Editorial Director, Meredith Corporation; Editor in Chief, Ladies’ Home Journal
+Sally Lee, Senior Vice President, Meredith Corporation; Editor in Chief, Ladies’ Home Journal

 Josh Tyrangiel, Editor, Bloomberg Businessweek